 Should you opt-out from the jurisdiction of the Unified Patent Court?

-The latest information on the Unified Patent Court (UPC indicates a possible entry into force in March 2023.
-If this date is confirmed, the Sunrise period, which will allow opt-out from the jurisdiction of the UPC before its entry into force, will start in December 2022.
+The information on the Unified Patent Court indicated an entry into force in June 2023.
+The Sunrise period allows opt-out from the jurisdiction of the UPC before its entry into force, started in March 2023.

 European right holders who have planned to opt-out all or part of their patent portfolio may only have a few months left, therefore, to finalize their preparations and choose the means by which their opt-outs will be performed.